Development Guide

 Three Mitigation Measures conditionally apply with the initial project application submittal.
 Please see the MMRP for full details on the requirements:

 - CUL-1: Applicable to projects that are proposed at or adjacent to buildings that are at least 50 years old.
-For such projects, a qualified architectural historian shall complete a site-specific historic resources study
+For such projects, a qualified architectural historian shall complete a site-specific historic resources study*; note: on some buildings that are more than 50 years old, but which have been significantly altered during that time, this requirement may not be applicable; contact the Planning Division if you believe such circumstances apply to your project.

 - CUL-2: Applicable to projects involving ground-disturbing activity.
 For such projects, a qualified archeologist shall complete a site-specific cultural resources study.